jessica2673/jessica2673/README.md

   Hello!👋 It's Jessica
 </h2>

 Welcome to my GitHub!
 I'm a third year Computer Science student at the University of Waterloo.
 As a software developer, this is home to all the projects I've created over the past couple years.
 I'm currently super interested in robotics 🚀 and software for social good 🌍!
-Check out my personal website [here](https://jessica2673.github.io/) to learn more about me :)

 ## Skills
 <img src="https://img.shields.io/badge/Node.js-339933?style=for-the-badge&logo=nodedotjs&logoColor=white)" /> <img src="https://img.shields.io/badge/Express.js-000000?style=for-the-badge&logo=express&logoColor=white)" />